salsita/inStyle/README_NEW.md

 ### Components

-In ideal semantic HTML, components are defined by their nodeName (element type) or by their assigned WAI-ARIA role.
-By default, a component is created as an element only, but the following is equivalent and produces the same design for all usecases:
+In semantic HTML, components are best defined by their nodeName (element type) or by their assigned WAI-ARIA role.
+By default, a component is assigned as an element only, but the following is equivalent and produces the same visual design for all usecases:

 ```
-+component(button, element role class)
++component(button .button [role=button])
 	display inline-block
 ```